A hyperelliptic saga on a generating function of the squares of Legendre polynomials: How the formula was found

 \subsection{Solving the differential equation with a Hadamard product}

 To ensure that all ${}_2F_1$ algorithms \cite{vHK19,IvH17} inside \texttt{hypergeometricsols} from \texttt{Maple}~2021 were applicable, we reduced the coefficients of $L_{+}^{x}$ to $\mathbb{Q}(x)$ by substituting values for $t$.
 However, to our surprise, we found no $\mbox{}_2F_1$ solution.
-These computations could be turned into a more rigorous argument but instead, we decided to compute the monodromy which gives the same conclusion (see Corollary~\ref{non-2F1} in Section~\ref{monodromy}).
+In an effort to prove this, we computed the monodromy group in Section~\ref{monodromy}.

 Since $F(y,z) \in \mathbb{Z}[y]((z))$, we expect equations obtained from $F(y,z)$ to be arithmetic; we expect that there exists some $c \in \mathbb{Q}(t)\setminus\{0\}$ such that $a_n c^n \in \mathbb{Z}[t]$ for all~$n$.
 This turned out to be the case with $c = 2^6 (t^2-1)^4$.
 To our surprise\,---\,the intermediate equations $L_{\pm}^z$ and $L_{\pm}^y$ did not have this feature\,---\,not only was $a_n c^n$ in $\mathbb{Z}[t]$, it was even divisible by $\binom{2n}n$.
 Then $\sum \tilde{a}_n x^n$ with $\tilde{a}_n := a_n / \binom{2n}n$ should also satisfy an arithmetic equation.
 One can find this equation with the package \texttt{gfun} in \texttt{Maple}, which can convert $L^x_{+}$ to recurrence for $a_n$, compute a recurrence for $\tilde{a}_n$, and convert back to a differential equation.
 By solving that equation we expected to find a $\mbox{}_2F_1$ expression for $\sum \tilde{a}_n x^n$ but, surprisingly, this function is algebraic, similar to~\eqref{tildeu} below.